Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 In truth, the rioters are exactly what they said they were.

-One was a newly elected state lawmaker from West Virginia, a Republican Trump supporter named Derrick Evans who resigned after his arrest.
+One was a recently elected state lawmaker from West Virginia, a Republican Trump supporter named Derrick Evans who resigned following his arrest.
 Evans released a video of himself illegally entering the Capitol.

 They’re now making an announcement saying if Pence betrays us you better get a feel for they were storming the building, Evans said on the video.
 The door is cracked!
 Were in, were in!
 Derrick Evans is on Capitol Hill!
 Vice President Mike Pence was in the building to preside over the Senate certification of Democrat Joe Biden’s electoral victory.
 Pence has moved ahead despite calls from Trump for Pence to block the transfer of power.